Aphcity/Aphcity/README.md

 #### Hello World 👋

+- 📚: 24 FALL MSCS student in Case Western Reserve University

+- 📚: 18 FALL BSEE student in China University of Mining And Technology

-- :orange_book: Focusing on C++ && JS
+- :orange_book: Focusing on C++

-- :hammer: Creator of applications and frameworks

 - :ram: Founder the MWWrapper